ALLDATA Europe Privacy Policy

 Personal data marked with an asterisk (first name, last name, e-mail address and telephone or mobile phone number) is mandatory information, without which registration is not possible.
 The provision of further personal data, on the other hand, is voluntary.

 The processing of personal data voluntarily provided by you is based on your consent in accordance with Art.
 6(1)(a) GDPR.
 Your consent can be revoked at any time with effect in the future.
-To do so, follow the link to the Data Subject Access Request (DSAR).
+To do so, please follow the link to our Data Subject Access Request (“DSAR”) form: Privacy Web Form

 2. Newsletter

 The processing of your personal data when registering for our newsletter is based on your consent pursuant to Art.
 6(1)(a) GDPR.
-You can revoke your consent to receiving the newsletters at any time by clicking the “Unsubscribe” link contained in each newsletter email.
+You can revoke your consent at any time with effect for the future by clicking the “Unsubscribe” link contained in each newsletter email.

 E. Other data processing operations